 Advantages of RTOS:

-- Task Shifting: Time assigned for shifting tasks in these systems are very less.
-For example in older systems it takes about 10 micro seconds in shifting one task to another and in latest systems it takes 3 micro seconds.
+- Task Shifting: The time assigned for shifting tasks in these systems are very less.
+For example, in older systems, it takes about 10 microseconds in shifting one task to another, and in the latest systems, it takes 3 microseconds.

-- Real time operating system in embedded system: Since size of programs are small, RTOS can also be used in embedded systems like in transport and others.
+- Real-time operating system in the embedded system: Since the size of programs are small, RTOS can also be used in embedded systems like in transport and others.

-- Memory Allocation: Memory allocation is best managed in these type of systems.
+- Memory Allocation: Memory allocation is best managed in these types of systems.

 Disadvantages of RTOS:

 - Limited Tasks: Very few tasks run at the same time and their concentration is very less on few applications to avoid errors.